ubi-coro/gymnasium-planar-robotics/docs/make_own_env.rst

 Make Your Own Environment
 =========================

-GPR offers the possibility to develop research-specific environments with a planar motor system.
-To this end, GPR has a specific code design:
+GymPR offers the possibility to develop research-specific environments with a planar motor system.
+To this end, GymPR has a specific code design:

 .. image:: images/code_design.png
-   :width: 1200
+   :width: 600

 |br|